THOTCON: History

 The conference had approximately 1664 attendees and hosted 13 full-length talks and 19 "Turbo" talks as well as 5 2-hour presentation sessions.
+Keynotes were delivered by Sheila Berta on "Your non-connected car is not as safe as you think...," Ryan D. Clarke on "Hacking the Hackers: Finding friends and building a career as a hacker since 300 baud," Josh Corman on "Where Do We Go From Here?," and Rachel Tobac on "The Human Exploit: Gaining Access Through Principles of Persuasion."
 The game show "Hacker Jeopardy," popularized at DEF CON by Aaron "Linitle" Lint, G. Mark Hardy, and Winn Schwartau, and hosted by Lintile, was first added to the Contests roster this year.